klyte45/CS2-WriteEverywhereFiles/README.md

 ### City fonts tab

 It lists all fonts installed in the city, or required by any city layout.
 Fonts required by city layouts that don't have a corresponding source at city fonts will look like the default font.

 There's a button to import the font from a file.
 The format accepted by the mod is the TTF font.
+You can add files from anywhere in your PC, but the window will start navigation from the Fonts folder inside the WE's ModsData place, so I recommend to add the TTF you will use there.

 When selecting a font, it will display some actions (rename, duplicate and remove) and a preview will be shown displaying the font.
 You can type a text in the input field above the preview to see how the font behaves.
 The WE renderer have a smart resolution of missing glyphs and always will try to display a glyph, even if the original one is missing.
 As practical example, if the glyph for the letter "Á" (Uppercase A with acute accent) doesn't exists in the font, it will try to decompose the glyph (look for NFKD normalization for more details) and will try to find the decomposed glyphs individually.
 In this example, it will decompose to "A" + "´".
 Having the "A" glyph, the renderer will draw it at final mesh - and will ignore the rest of decomposition.